ProjectALTAIR/AIFCOMSSwithCUPredictorTest/README_CaveatsInstallingOnSELinux.md

 then you will need to do these additional steps:

 In `/etc/apache2/sites-available/000-default.conf`
-change the default "DocumentRoot"  from `/var/www` to `/var/www/html`

-and within that same file, add the following:
+change the default `DocumentRoot` from `/var/www` to `/var/www/html`, and within that same file, add the following:

     <Directory "/var/www/html">
         Options FollowSymLinks